Coherent transport through graphene nanoribbons in the presence of edge disorder: Numerical Method

-An infinitely long nanoribbon with ideal zig-zag boundaries (along the $\hat x$ direction) can be built up by periodic repetition of a chain of carbon of length $W$ in transverse ($\hat y$) direction [see Fig.~\ref{fig:graph}(a)].
-The Hamiltonian $H$ of the ribbon can thus be decomposed into a matrix $H_0$ describing the Hamiltonian of the chain, and the coupling matrix $H_I$ describing the connection between two adjacent chains,\cite{Sanvito}
+As a prototypical example, we build up an infinitely long nanoribbon with ideal zigzag boundaries (along the $\hat x$ direction) by periodic repetition of a chain of carbon atoms of width $W$ in transverse ($\hat y$) direction [see figure \ref{fig:graph}(a)].
+Other geometries and boundaries can be treated analogously.
+The Hamiltonian $H$ of the ribbon can thus be decomposed into a matrix $H_0$ describing the Hamiltonian of the vertical chain, and the coupling matrix $H_I$ describing the connection between two adjacent chains \cite{Sanvito},

 The solution of the Schr\"odinger equation for the infinite ribbon can be written in terms of an ansatz for a Bloch wave